Improving Power Spectrum Estimation using Multitapering: Efficient asteroseismic analyses for understanding stars, the Milky Way, and beyond: Power Spectrum Estimation in Asteroseismology

-These frequencies are equivalent to a \textit{principle frequency domain} of $[-\frac{1}{2}, \frac{1}{2})$, where $\frac{1}{2}$ is the largest frequency we can completely recover (without aliasing).
-This frequency is called the Nyquist frequency, and is given by for any sampling $\Delta t$.
+where $\mathbf{x} = \{x_n \mid n = 0,...,N-1 \}$ is a zero-mean (strong or weak) stationary\footnote{Statistics underlying a stationary process do not evolve over time.} time-series with sampling $\Delta t = 1$.
+The summation in Equation~\eqref{eq:classicalp} is the discrete Fourier Transform (DFT) of $\mathbf{x}$, which we denote as $\mathcal{FT}_\mathbf{x}(f)$.
+By exploiting symmetries in the DFT terms, the Fast Fourier Transform (FFT) algorithm \citep{cooley_1965} can efficiently and accurately compute $\mathcal{FT}_\mathbf{x}(f)$ at $N/2$ regularly-spaced frequencies Here, the floor function transforms $N/2 \in \mathbb{R}$ into the largest integer $\leq N/2$.
+These frequencies are equivalent to a \textit{principle frequency domain} of $[-\frac{1}{2}, \frac{1}{2})$.
+Here, $\frac{1}{2}$ is the Nyquist frequency, i.e., the largest frequency we can completely recover (without aliasing), and $\frac{1}{N}$ is the Rayleigh resolution, i.e., the frequency separation between two just-resolved signals.
+For any sampling $\Delta t$, the Nyquist frequency is given by whereas the Rayleigh resolution is given by

 The FFT algorithm is orders-of magnitude faster than its ``slow" counterpart.
 It is most efficient when $N$ is a power of 2, and hence the time-series data $\mathbf{x}$ is \textit{zero padded} to length $M \ge N$, where $M$ satisfies the power of 2 condition.
 Zero padding by at least a factor of 2 ($M \ge 2N$) can also help circumvent circular correlations.
 Such a zero-padded version of FFT results in a finer frequency grid as the spacing reduces from $1/N$ to $1/M$.
-There are many other reasons for zero-padding, and we expand upon some of them in Section \ref{sec:f_test}.
+There are many other reasons for zero-padding, and we expand upon some of them using the multitaper F-test in Patil et al. (2024b).

+Note that while zero-padding reduces the frequency spacing of the periodogram estimate, the underlying frequency resolution is still limited to the Rayleigh resolution.

 While the classical periodogram definition generalizes to irregularly-sampled time-series, its statistical behavior does not directly translate to it.
 Therefore, certain modifications are necessary which we explore in the following section.